The people behind the research

 Zuzanna Jankowska

-Zuzanna is a first-year PhD student at the University of Reading, researching the role of emotional well-being and health information in improving rapid urinary tract infection testing.
-Her work aims to bridge the gap between psychology and science to enhance healthcare solutions, focusing on patient-centered approaches in diagnostics and health psychology.
+Zuzanna is a PhD student at the University of Reading, researching the role of emotional well-being and health information in improving rapid urinary tract infection testing.
+Her work aims to bridge the gap between psychology and science to enhance healthcare solutions, focusing on patient-centered approaches in diagnostics and developing large-scale digital psychoeducation interventions.
+Zuzanna holds a Strategic Studentship with the

 Collaborative Students